V01D-NULL/3ds-firmware/README.md

 I don't really expect anyone to build this so you'll have to change some things I hardcoded if you do want to build and run this:
 - Before building, make sure you have the follwing path: /usr/lib/gcc/arm-none-eabi/>version</.
 (By default, the version is 9.2.1, change this as needed in `flags.mk`)

-- The rootlevel makefile (`Makefile`) will attempt to copy boot.firm to `/media/tim/3437-3631/luma/payloads/`, change this as needed.
+- The root level makefile (`Makefile`) will attempt to copy boot.firm to `/media/tim/3437-3631/luma/payloads/`, change this as needed.

 Building boot.firm:
 ```